1 Day Eating Okonomiyaki in Osaka

 • 9:10 - 10:10 AM: 🦌 Feed and bow to the sacred sika deer in the Nara Deer Park (1 hr)

-• 10:10 - 10:40 AM: ☕ Enjoy a frappuccino and lemon loaf cafe for brunch at Cafe Conce (30 min)
+• 10:10 - 10:40 AM: ☕ Enjoy a frappuccino and lemon loaf for brunch at Cafe Conce (30 min)

 • 10:40 AM - 12:10 PM: 🛤️ Commute back into the city to head to the next attraction of the day (1 hr 30 min)

-• 12:10 - 2:00 PM: 🏯 Watch the golden boats glide around the Osaka Castle moat (1 hr 50 min)
+• 12:10 - 2:00 PM: 🏯 Watch the golden boats glide in the moat around Osaka Castle (1 hr 50 min)

-• 2:15 - 3:45 PM: 🛍️ Window shop the luxury storefronts of the Shinsaibashi-suji shopping street (1 hr 30 min)
+• 2:15 - 3:45 PM: 🛍️ Window shop the luxury storefronts of covered walkway, Shinsaibashi-suji (1 hr 30 min)

 • 4:00 - 5:30 PM: 🐙 Sample local specialities like okonomiyaki and takoyaki at Kuromon Market (1 hr 30 min)

-• 5:40 - 8:00 PM: 🚤 Continue your foodie journey and stop for proper dinner on Dotonbori (2 hr 20 min)
+• 5:40 - 8:00 PM: 🚤 Finish your foodie journey and stop for a proper dinner on Dotonbori (2 hr 20 min)

 How to Get From Tokyo or Kyoto to Osaka?

 If you’re coming from Tokyo, you’ll want to travel via the shinkansen bullet train network.
 These high-speed railway lines in Japan are known for their comfort and speed, using magnetic levitation to float above the tracks and eliminate friction.
-As such, these trains can reach top speeds of nearly 200 mph while still maintaining a remarkable safety record, with no recorded passenger fatalities since beginning operations over 50 years ago.
-When it comes to reaching Osaka, the Nozomi is the fastest train service since it only stops only at major stations with multiple departures per hour in each direction.
+As such, these trains can reach top speeds of nearly 200 mph while still maintaining a remarkable safety record, with no recorded passenger fatalities since they began operations over 50 years ago.
+When it comes to reaching Osaka, the Nozomi is the fastest train service since it only stops at major stations with multiple departures per hour in each direction.

 Pro Tip:

-If you’re coming from Kyoto, simply hop aboard the Special RapidHimeji via Maibara Tokaido-Sanyo Line at Kyoto Station which will cost you ¥580 and take 23 minutes to progress through two stops before you quickly arrive at Shin-Osaka Station.
-This line runs every fifteen minutes—meaning hopping between two major cities has never been more convenient!
+If you’re coming from Kyoto, simply hop aboard the Special Rapid Himeji via Maibara Tokaido-Sanyo Line at Kyoto Station, which will cost you ¥580 and take 23 minutes to progress through 2 stops before you quickly arrive at Shin-Osaka Station.
+This line runs every 15 minutes—meaning hopping between these two major cities has never been more convenient!

 How to Get Around Osaka?

-TRAIN: The public transit system in Osaka is the best efficient, affordable way to get from here to there—whether you’re taking advantage of above ground railways or underground subway lines.
-Add the Suica card to your digital wallet before initially using the public transportation here, as this card will allow you to scan your phone and pass through the station gates—it’s as simple as that!
-You need to begin by uploading at least ¥1,000 during the initial set-up, but afterwards you can add specific amounts, so on your last ride be sure to check your route fare in advance and only add any remaining cash needed to reach that exact amount—otherwise you’ll leave a bit of change on the card when you leave Japan.
-In every city we visited I was in awe at how clear and simple the public transit signage is, as I’ve consistently gotten on trains going in the wrong direction in New York yet didn’t make a single mistake in the Japanese stations.
-Here each stop is numbered and colored with distinct names for each line that also visualize which stops the route will arrive at along the way—and all the announcements made are repeated in English!
-To practice basic train etiquette, sit quietly and keep to yourself, avoid eating and drinking, and only listen to headphones at a volume that won’t leak out noise into the area around you.
+TRAIN: The public transit system in Osaka is the most efficient, affordable way to get from here to there—whether you’re taking advantage of above ground railways or underground subway lines.
+Add the Suica card to your digital wallet before initially using public transportation, as this card will allow you to scan your phone and pass through the station gates—it’s as simple as that!
+Begin by uploading at least ¥1,000 during the initial set-up, but afterwards you can add specific amounts; so, on your last ride of the trip be sure to check your route fare in advance and only add any remaining cash needed to reach that exact amount—otherwise you’ll leave a bit of change on the card when you depart from Japan.

 Where to Stay in Osaka?